redpanda-data/connect/website/cookbooks/joining_streams.md

 pipeline:
   processors:
+    # Perform both hydration and caching within a for_each block as this ensures
+    # that a given message of a batch is cached before the next message is
+    # hydrated, ensuring that when a message of the batch has a parent within
+    # the same batch hydration can still work.
+    - for_each:
-    # Attempt to obtain parent event from cache.
+      # Attempt to obtain parent event from cache (if the ID exists).
       - branch:
-        request_map: 'root.parent_id = this.comment.parent_id'
+          request_map: 'root = this.comment.parent_id | deleted()'
           processors:
             - cache:
                 operator: get
                 resource: hydration_cache
-              key: '${!json("parent_id")}'
+                key: '${!content()}'
           # And if successful copy it into the field `article`.
           result_map: 'root.article = this.article'

       # Reduce comment into only fields we wish to cache.
       - branch:
           request_map: |
             root.comment.id = this.comment.id
             root.article = this.article
           processors:
             # Store reduced comment into our cache.
             - cache:
                 operator: set
                 resource: hydration_cache
                 key: '${!json("comment.id")}'
                 value: '${!content()}'
           # No `result_map` since we don't need to map into the original message.

 # Send resulting documents to our hydrated topic.
 output: